 What do I do now that I want to spay/neuter my senior dog?

 Discuss the spay/neuter surgery with your family veterinarian.
 If he says your dog is too old, call other veterinary clinics in your area.
 Always ask for references.
 It is best to find a reputable veterinarian that is highly recommended to care for your geriatric dog.

-If you are near Cleveland, Ohio, or anywhere in the state of New Hampshire, contact the Sanctuary for referrals to veterinary clinics with experience in geriatric spay/neuter in your area.
+If you are near Cleveland, Ohio, contact the Sanctuary for referrals to veterinary clinics with experience in geriatric spay/neuter.

 Support Spay/Neuter programs in Ohio; get your PetsOhio license plate today!